 As a merchant, make sure you give clear descriptions of your

-products and service policies so that liabilities fall upon the consumer in regards
+products and service policies so that liabilities fall upon the consumer in regard to dissatisfied purchases.

 Have an easy refund policy.

 If a consumer is truly unhappy with their purchase, have an

 easy return policy so the consumer does not feel the need to initiate a chargeback

 Card processing errors can easily be fixed by providing

 consumers with your contact information, whether on the receipt or on your

 website, so they can contact you directly and have the error fixed without

 Often times chargebacks can be a matter of misunderstanding, specifically because the consumer is unclear about the